wireapp/wire-server-deploy/offline/demo-wiab.md

 - **Permissions**: Sudo access required for installation on remote_node
 - **Deployment requirements**:
   - Clone of [wire-server-repository](https://github.com/wireapp/wire-server-deploy)
-  - The inventory file [../ansible/inventory/demo/host.yml](../ansible/inventory/demo/host.yml) (post cloning the previous repo) to update and verify the following default variables:
+  - The inventory file [../ansible/inventory/demo/host.yml](../ansible/inventory/demo/host.yml) (post cloning the previous repo) to update and verify the following default variables (required unless noted optional):
-    - ansible_host: aka **deploy_node** i.e. IP address or hostname of VM where Wire will be deployed (Mandatory)
+    - ansible_host: aka **deploy_node** i.e. IP address or hostname of VM where Wire will be deployed (Required)
-    - ansible_user: username to access the deploy_node (Mandatory)
+    - ansible_user: username to access the deploy_node (Required)
-    - ansible_ssh_private_key_file: SSH key file path for username@deploy_node (Mandatory)
+    - ansible_ssh_private_key_file: SSH key file path for ansible_user@deploy_node (Required)
-    - target_domain: The domain you want to use for wire installation eg. example.com (Mandatory)
+    - target_domain: The domain you want to use for wire installation eg. example.com (Required)
     - wire_ip: Gateway IP address for Wire, could be same as deploy_node's IP (Optional).
-If not specified, can be calculated automatically, given below network ACLs are in place.
-If the deploy_node is a part of a private network (and not reachable of public network), then it has to be explicitly defined.
+If not specified, the playbook will attempt to detect it (network ACLs permitting).
+If your deploy_node is only reachable on a private network, set this explicitly.
-    - artifact_hash: Check with wire support about this value.
+    - artifact_hash: Check with wire support about this value (used by the download step)

+Note: the playbook installs a set of system tools during the `install_pkgs` tasks (for example `docker`/`containerd`, `kubectl`, `minikube` when provisioning a cluster, `yq`, `jq`, `ncat`).
+If you already have these tools on the deploy node you may skip the `install_pkgs` tag when running the playbook.
 - **Network Access Requirements**: